RubyMetric/rbenv-for-windows/README.md

 This is one time one gem way.
 How to rehash all for a newly installed version?
 Every time you install a new Ruby, it will call `rbenv rehash version x.x.x`, so it will

-1. Search in 3.1.2, collect all that need to be rehashed
+1. Search in `x.x.x`, collect all that need to be rehashed
 2. rehash them one by one

 <br>